 Students are expected to walk quietly on the right hand side of the halls, and keep hands/feet/body to themselves.
-If you need to be in the hall during a class, you need to sign-out of class using your academic planner and are required to have a visible lanyard pass when in the hallways.
+If you need to be in the hall during a class, you need to have permission from a staff member; hall passes and/or sign/out sheets may also be utilized.
 Students who are disruptive in the hall will be sent back to class or to the office.